Jwonka/BestByManager/README.md

 Current Room schema version: **1**

-The kiosk branch (v2.0.2) uses a clean schema with no defined migrations.
+The kiosk branch (v2.0.3) uses a clean schema with no defined migrations.
-`fallbackToDestructiveMigration()` is enabled — on schema change the database is wiped and rebuilt automatically.
+`fallbackToDestructiveMigration()` is enabled — on schema change, the database is wiped and rebuilt automatically.
 No migration path exists from the v1.x schema.

 ---